Ketosis: What It Is, the Science Behind It, and When It Works Best

 Potential Downsides

-As Dr. Paul Saladino and other functional medicine leaders note, the goal isn’t to stay in ketosis forever—it’s to achieve metabolic flexibility, the ability to switch fuel sources smoothly depending on your energy needs and environment.
+As Paul Saladino and other functional medicine clinicians emphasize, the goal isn’t to stay in ketosis indefinitely.
+The goal is metabolic flexibility—the ability to move smoothly between fat and carbohydrate metabolism based on energy needs, stress levels, activity, and season.

 The Benefits of Ketosis